‘The slave girl and Naaman’ finished with a reading of the reflection by Katherine HawkerSelf which is at the foot of this post.

 to love outside the lines.
 Amen

-‘The servant girl and Naaman’ was delivered by Ian Banks at St James Heywood and later at Four Lane Ends Congregational on Sunday 13th October 2019.
+‘The slave girl and Naaman’ was delivered by Ian Banks at St James Heywood and later at Four Lane Ends Congregational on Sunday 13th October 2019.
 It’s based on 2 Kings 5:1-3, 7-15 and Luke 17: 11-19.

 References and further thoughts: